SwedbankPay/developer.swedbankpay.com/_includes/mobile-sdk-problems.md

 response, allowing for easy access to standard fields.
 You are free to use `Problem` as-is for modeling your own problem types.
-The Merchant Backend Configuration further defines a subclass of `Problem`, `MerchantBackendProblem`, which is a sealed class containg all the problem types expected to occur with a Merchant Backend server.
+The Merchant Backend Configuration further defines a subclass of `Problem`, `MerchantBackendProblem`, which is a sealed class containing all the problem types expected to occur with a Merchant Backend server.
 All problems reported by the Merchant Backenc Configuration are of this type, allowing you to use kotlin's powerful `when` expression to handle the different errors: